 Whether you win or lose, the game of pickleball creates many memories.
 I was reminded of that recently by a gentleman who plays locally and travels to warmer locations in the winter.
 He has played a ton of tournaments and has medaled in many.
 As his picture was posted on Facebook with people congratulating him after yet another win, he commented that “it’s not the medal, it’s the memories.”

 Todd and I couldn’t agree more.
-Whether you win or lose, pickleball provides some great memories.
+Whether you win a pickleball medal or lose, pickleball provides some great memories.

 What memories have you taken away from the tournaments in which you have participated?
 Please let us know in the comments below.